aikinci/droidbox/README.md

 VNC access:

 This instance comes with a preinstalled VNC server allowing you to view and modify the emulator during the run.
 You have to forward the VNC port to your local host in order to connect you VNC client.
+SSH password is "droidbox"

     ssh -L 5900:localhost:5900 root@$(cat ~/samples/ip.txt)